MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

 - Option to setup auto-scaling for RCU and WCU
 - Throughput can be exceeded temporarily using "burst credits"
 - If no burst credits are available, we get a **ProvisionedThroughputException**
-- We should use exponential back-off for retries in case get the exception above
+- We should use exponential back-off for retries in case we get the exception above
 - One write capacity unit represents one write per second for an item up to 1KB in size
 - If the items are larger than 1KB, more WCU is consumed